Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Local Lunch Spots and Casual Bites in Savannah

 These are the spots we keep going back to when we want something satisfying, casual, and quick enough to fit between exploring or relaxing.
-Perfect for a midday break before heading to the next square — and all within easy reach of our rentals in the historic district.
+Perfect for a midday break before heading to the next square.
+Lunch spots featured in this section: Urban Deli, The Collins Quarter at Forsyth Park, Belen de la Cruz, Crystal Beer Parlor, Mrs. Wilkes Dining Room, Anita Deli Sandwich, Nom Nom Poke Shop, Bull Street Taco, Green Truck, Zunzi's, E-Tang, Kayak Kafé, and Sushi Hana.

 -